Curbcut/cc.buildr/README.md

 progressr::handlers(global = TRUE)
 ```

+##### Access to the national Curbcut database

+To obtain access to the Curbcut pre-processed national datasets, contact
+Max at <maxime.belangerdeblois@mcgill.ca>.

 ## The base of a study region and its dictionaries

 We start by declaring all the “regions” for which data can be